How to Become Stronger Mentally?

 Being A Growth-Owner Starts with Being Active

-So, what's the first step towards becoming mentally strong?
+So, what's the first step towards becoming mentally strong? or understanding how to become stronger mentally.

 According to the CDC, physical activity is one of the best things you can do to stay healthy.
 Especially with COVID-19 at large, with risks that come from cardiovascular disease and diabetes, exercise has never been more fundamental.
 Much like wearing a mask and washing your hands, physical activity will help you protect yourself while boosting your momentum!